bmjcode/scrambler/README.md

 To scramble a webpage, pass its URL through the [query string](https://en.wikipedia.org/wiki/Query_string), like so: `?url=https%3A//www.example.com` (`%3A` is the escape code for the `':'` character).
 If you do not specify a URL, the Scrambler defaults to the root page of your domain.

 To prevent abuse, the Scrambler is restricted by default to browsing its host domain.
 You can allow access to additional sites by setting the `SCRAMBLER_ALLOWLIST` environment variable to a comma-separated list of domains.
 Note that the domain must *exactly* match your allowlist -- `example.com` and `www.example.com` would be considered separate sites.
+Other precautions the Scrambler implements are detailed below under "Security".

 ## Scrambling Scrapers